 Avdol's "I have found the only way to defeat X is to BURN IT." where X is whatever they happen to be facing at the time.
 Lampshaded by Joseph when he asks if Avdol is trying to get that printed on a T-shirt.

 Double-subverted during episode 8, when he's interrupted by Polnareff, denies that he was going to say it because "That's just retarded."...and then proceeds to open Dio's casket by burning it.
+(It's hard to hear, but he actually screams PSYCHE! right before unleashing Magician's Red.
+He was just messing with Polnareff.)

 Cheese Eating Surrender Monkey: Averted for laughs with Polnareff, who doesn't want to run away from getting revenge on J. Geil and Hol Horse for Abdul's recent death.
 He claims that he's French and they "NEVER surrender!" which causes Kakyoin to respond with: